Ihimbru-K/Ihimbru-K/README.md

 - 🌱 I’m currently learning **Java and Spring Boot**

-- 👯 I’m looking to collaborate on **on any flutter-based mobile app development project or REST API development with kotlin**
+- 👯 I’m looking to collaborate on **on mobile app development projects or REST API development with Java/kotlin**

 - 💬 Ask me about **widgets**